Shogan/kubernetes-the-hard-way-on-aws/docs/03-compute-resources.md

 Another note:

-Once up and running you may notice error logs on your controller nodes from the `kube-apiserver` along the lines of:
+Later on, once up and running you may notice error logs on your controller nodes from the `kube-apiserver` along the lines of:

 ```
 http: TLS handshake error from x.x.x.x